Post-DVM Training in Comparative Pathology

 Training of veterinary scientists in comparative medicine and pathology began in the mid-1960s at Johns Hopkins University School of Medicine.
 The Dept of Molecular and Comparative Pathobiology (formerly Comparative Medicine) obtained one of the first NIH Training Grants for postgraduate training of veterinarians and has been funded continuously for over 35 years.
 Our combination of intensive training in Comparative Pathology during the first year of the program, and research mentored by outstanding scientists in the final three years has proven highly successful.
 More than 110 veterinarians have been trained in the Department of Comparative Medicine (now the Department of Molecular and Comparative Pathobiology); many are now department chairs and leaders in academia and industry worldwide.
 Department faculty includes ACVP Diplomates, ACLAM Diplomates, and comparative medicine scientists.

-In our comparative pathology training program, we offer two types of Postdoctoral Fellowships in Comparative Pathology:
+In our comparative pathology training program, we offer two types of Postdoctoral Fellowships in Comparative Pathology.
+Both programs start July 1:

 1. Research Emphasis, 4 year program, offered each year